8 Productive Ways to De-Stress After A Long Work Day

 4. Make time for exercise

 Elle Woods taught us that exercise gives us endorphins, and endorphins make us happy.
 And happy people just don't stress after a long day of work!
-Carve out some time for an exercise you love or try out a new class you think you'll enjoy.
-Even if it's not your favorite thing in the world, you are guaranteed to feel good after exercising!
+Carve out some time for an exercise you love, try out a new class you think you'll enjoy, or even just spent a few minutes stretching or doing yoga before going to bed.
+Even if exercise is not your favorite thing in the world, you are guaranteed to feel good after it's done with!

 5. Read a relaxing book